rachd/Krypto/README.md

 # Krypto
 An iOS app of the game Krypto.

+#Object
-Object: Use the four basic operations (addition, subtraction, multiplication, and division) on the six cards you are dealt to reach the value of the target card.
+Use the four basic operations (addition, subtraction, multiplication, and division) on the six cards you are dealt to reach the value of the target card.

 #Easy Mode